Vivekanand-R/AI-Product-Framework/README.md

 **24. Organizational Design/Product Operations:**

-In Product Management, the difference between factory and HQ roles is viewed as a **division of responsibilities**, not a hierarchy.
+In Product Management, the difference between factory and HQ roles is viewed as a division of responsibilities.
 Factory roles are focused on **execution, manufacturing, quality control, and ensuring the product is built efficiently and reliably.**
 **HQ roles, including PMs, focus on strategy, roadmapping, user needs, and cross-functional alignment across business units.**

 The **factory executes** on the product plan; the **HQ defines** what that plan should be.